hoperyy/auto-compute-first-screen-time/README.md

 ## How To Use

-+   auto compute first screen time
++   compute first screen time automatically

-    ** Run this code before the scripts of page run. **
+    Run this code before the scripts of page running.

     ```javascript
     var autoComputeFirstScreenTime = require('auto-compute-first-screen-time');